 Elective courses are typically selected from the areas of physics, mathematics/computer science, chemistry, or biology.
 Goals of the program along with a full course listing can be found in Creighton’s course catalog.

-- Must include satisfactory completion of upper-division coursework in mechanics, electromagnetism and modern physics
+- Must include coursework in mechanics, electromagnetism, physics, mathematics, and modern physics

 Fellowships are awarded to students in Creighton’s Master of Physics program each year.
 All applicants for this program are automatically considered for a teaching or research fellowship.
 No additional application is required.

 Graduate fellows receive full tuition remission and a cash stipend.
 Tuition remission is also extended to fellows in the summer sessions adjoining the fellowship year.
 Teaching and research fellows are required to provide the equivalent of 18 hours per week of service.
 Fellows must take a minimum of 8 credit hours per semester.

 Award recipients are normally notified with the offer of admission.
 Fellowship appointments may be renewed for a second year upon recommendation of the department.